aginies/virt-scenario/README.md

 Idea is to use multiple **templates** and concatenate them to create the expected Guest XML file.

+# Devel Information

+A lot of variable are currently set in the code and will be changeable in the futur.
+Still lot of work TODO...

 # Devel planning / TODO

 * mechanism to create the Guest XML file from template